lostbard/librevisa-orig/README.md

 LibreVisa
 =========

-My Fork of the samangh/librevisa-orig:master librevisa for adding some basic serial support so that "ASRL1::INSTR" etc works
+My Fork of the [samangh/librevisa-orig:master](https://github.com/samangh/librevisa-orig) librevisa for adding some basic serial support so that "ASRL1::INSTR" etc works

-samangh/librevisa-orig:master
+samangh/librevisa-orig README
 -----------------------------

 My Fork of LibreVisa, extended for use with PyVisa.